-INCIDENT RESPONSE

-AND ENFORCEMENT ACTIONS
+INCIDENT RESPONSE AND ENFORCEMENT ACTIONS

 An incident is defined as a present or imminent event or circumstance, resulting from an oil and gas activity that is outside the scope of normal operations, and may or may not be an emergency.
 Operators must communicate all reportable incidents to the Commission.
-Non-minor incidents must be reported immediately (within 1 hour), and minor incidents must be reported within 24 hours.
+Non-minor incidents must be reported immediately (within one hour), and minor incidents must be reported within 24 hours.
 The Commission's Incident Classification Matrix outlines spill reporting criteria, and how incident levels are assessed, determined and reported.

-Any person aware spillage is occurring, or believes there is the potential for spillage, can provide assistance by calling the operating company indicated on the signage and identifying the location of the pipeline, or by calling the Commission's 24/7 emergency number at 1-800-663-3456.
+Any person aware spillage is occurring, or believes there is the potential for spillage, can provide assistance by calling the operating company indicated on the on-site signage and identifying the location of the pipeline, or by calling the Commission's 24/7 emergency number at 1-800-663-3456.

 The Commission responds to all incidents, establishing communication with the operator, confirming the incident level, and assessing the operator's response.
-Commission staff further determine what remedial actions must be taken. whether a pipeline can continue to operate safely, and whether compliance or enforcement actions are required.
+Commission staff further determine what remedial actions must be taken, whether a pipeline can continue to operate safely, and whether compliance or enforcement actions are required.

-Subsequent incident investigations allow the Commission to confirm the cause and any contributing factors, and whether repairs or solutions should be broadly communicated to all other operators to prevent similar incidents from occuring.
+Subsequent incident investigations allow the Commission to confirm the cause and any contributing factors, and whether repairs or solutions should be broadly communicated to all other operators to prevent similar incidents from occurring.
 Inspections may also be triggered by public enquiries and incidents reported to the Commission.

 When required, Orders, tickets and/or penalties are issued to the operator.
-The Commission is committed to publishing its enforcement actions on its website in a timely and transparent manner by way of its Compliance and Enforcement page, and through quarterly enforcement action summary publications.
+The Commission posts its enforcement actions in a timely and transparent manner by way of its Compliance and Enforcement webpage.
+Prior to March 2017, enforcement actions were communicated by way of quarterly enforcement action summary publications.

 ORDERS - issued if an operator fails to comply with OGAA, associated regulations, permits or authorizations, a previous Order, or to deal with issues of public safety or protection of the environment.
 TICKETS - issued under the authority of provincial acts, including the Water Sustainability Act.